awslabs/crossplane-on-eks/examples/upbound-aws-provider/composite-resources/database-examples/aurora/README.md

 ```
   ### Provide value to the claim before applying.

-     1. Open the claim and substitute the above 2 role arn with monitoringRoleArn and proxyRoleArn respectively.
+     1. Open the claim and substitute aurora-monitoring role arn with monitoringRoleArn and rds-proxy role arn with proxyRoleArn respectively.
-     2. Make sure to go over the claim and substitute other field variable which has been mentioned e.g CIDR block
+     2. Make sure check the CIDR block for application and provide in the claim.
+This will used as the security group

-     Assuming that we have already applied the XRD and composition , if we run the below we can see a similar output as below
+        ingress rule for proxy from application ( we can also provide the security group id instead of CIDR).

  ### Verify your XRDS and composition

   Verify the XRDs

 ```shell
     kubectl get xrds
 ```

  Expected output

     NAME                          ESTABLISHED   OFFERED   AGE
     xauroras.db.awsblueprint.io   True          True      5m